 Feature terminal ID

-The terminal ID of the terminal set as a subnetwork controller device feature.
+The terminal ID of the terminal set as a subnetwork controller device or junction object.

 The date the terminal was set as a subnetwork controller.